-- 1. Help with pre-game/practice set up
+1. Help with pre-game/practice set up

-- 2. Re-stock supplies as needed

-- 3. Watch evaluation, rehabilitation, preventative techniques (ask questions!)

-- 4. Record treatments in team notebook

-- 5. You may make ice bags and get hydrocollator packs.
+- 2. Re-stock supplies as needed - 3.
+Watch evaluation, rehabilitation, preventative techniques (ask questions!) - 4.
+Record treatments in team notebook - 5.
+You may make ice bags and get hydrocollator packs.

-6. If you answer the phone in the AT facility, say: "Gorman Athletic Training Facility, this is \\\\\\" ask who is calling then ask if that person is available and wants to talk to the person on the phone.
+6. If you answer the phone in the AT facility, say: "Gorman Athletic Training Facility, this is " ask who is calling then ask if that person is available and wants to talk to the person on the phone.
 Otherwise, take a message (use your pen!) and put it in his/her box.

-7. If an evaluation/rehabilitation/taping is being performed, you may observe if you do not have to leave your team to do so.8.
-At practice, keep conservations professional.
+7. If an evaluation/rehabilitation/taping is being performed, you may observe if you do not have to leave your team to do so.

+8. At practice, keep conservations professional.
 Ask questions about the program or treatment you observed.
 Consider quizzing the upper level students on competencies you will need to have checked off.

-Activities not allowed as a Level I Candidate
+Activities not permitted as a Level I Candidate

 - 1. Performing any assessment/rehabilitation/taping/wrapping on an athlete - 2.
-Operating any modality; including taking off pads, hot packs, etc. - 3.
+Operating any modality; including taking off electrodes, hot packs, etc. - 3.
 Stretching or helping with rehabilitation of any athlete - 4.
-Treatment of any injury (this include applying band aids) - 5.
+Treatment of any injury (this includes applying band aids) - 5.
 Administering medications - 6.
 Reviewing medical files - 7.
 Fraternization, or socializing in the ATF - 8.
 Loud, disruptive, discriminatory, or negative talk - 9.
-We can hear your talk about last night, next weekend, etc. so keep it out of the ATF.

-10. If you are signed in, you had better be with your sport.
-Do not show up an hour early and sit around.
+We can hear your talk about last night, next weekend, etc. so keep it out of the ATF. - 10.
+If you are signed in, you should be with your sport.
+Do not show up an hour early and sit around, as these hours will not be approved towards your DO hours.